HEXMAN-12/voting-system/README.md

 ### `quick-start.bat` 🏃‍♂️
 - **One-click solution** for instant setup and launch
-- Automatically opens web browser to the application
+- Creates virtual environment automatically
+- Installs all dependencies silently
-- Runs server in background (minimized window)
+- Starts server in background (minimized window)
+- Opens web browser automatically to the application
 - Perfect for end users who just want to use the app

 ### `run.bat` 🔧
 - **Developer-friendly** setup and run script
 - Shows detailed console output for debugging
+- Creates virtual environment if needed
+- Installs dependencies with full output
 - Keeps console window open for monitoring
 - Better for development and troubleshooting

+### `setup-only.bat` ⚙️
+- **Environment setup** without running the application
+- Creates virtual environment
+- Installs all required dependencies
+- Perfect for initial setup or CI/CD environments
+- Doesn't start the server

+### `check-status.bat` 📊
+- **System diagnostics** and status checking
+- Shows virtual environment status
+- Checks if dependencies are installed
+- Displays server running status
+- Shows process information
+- Helpful for troubleshooting

 ### `stop-server.bat` 🛑
 - **Safe shutdown** of the voting system
-- Stops all Python processes related to the app
+- Stops all Python processes running app.py
-- Cleans up port 5000
+- Frees up port 5000 from any processes
+- Cleans up background processes
 - Use when you can't access the server window

 ## 🖥️ Usage